Frobenius inner product

 In mathematics, the Frobenius inner product is a binary operation that takes two matrices and returns a scalar.
 It is often denoted $\langle \mathbf{A},\mathbf{B} \rangle_\mathrm{F}$.
 The operation is a component-wise inner product of two matrices as though they are vectors, and satisfies the axioms for an inner product.
-The two matrices must have the same dimension - same number of rows and columns, but are not restricted to be square matrices.
+The two matrices must have the same dimension—same number of rows and columns—but are not restricted to be square matrices.

+It is named after Ferdinand Georg Frobenius.